 Joseph Jonghyun Jeon (Pomona College)

-Alan Chong Lau (born in 1948) is an American poet and visual artist.
-Lau began his poetic career in the wake of the 1970s Asian American movement, a surge of racial political consciousness inspired by the Civil Rights and anti-war protest movements.
-His first book, published with friends Garrett Kaoru Hongo and Lawson Fusao Inada, was entitled The Buddha Bandits Down Highway 99 (1978), after the name they had given to themselves for a 1977 performance in Long Beach and as well the highway that connected their childhood homes in different parts of California.
-The book is a series of peripatetic romps in a Beat style refashioned for an Asian American context.
+Alan Chong Lau is an American poet and visual artist.
+Lau began his poetic career in the wake of the 1970s Asian American movement, a surge of racial political consciousness inspired by the civil rights and anti-war protest movements.
+His first book, published with friends Garrett Kaoru Hongo and Lawson Fusao Inada, was entitled The Buddha Bandits Down Highway 99 (1978) after the name they had given to themselves for a 1977 performance in Long Beach and as well the highway that connected their childhood homes in different parts of California.
+The book is a series of peripatetic romps in a beat style refashioned for an Asian American context.
 In comparison, Songs of Jadina (1980), Lau’s first monograph and the winner of an American Book Award in 1981, is a much more contemplative, nuanced exploration of Chinese American history and the poet’s ancestry.
-Around the time Songs appeared Lau was laid off from his factory job and took a job as a greengrocer in Seattle’s International District, the city’s Asian American neighborhood; he kept that job for the next three decades.
-In 2000, he published his second monograph, Blues and Greens: a produce worker’s journal, which is a poetic record of his experiences in Seattle.
-His most recent book of poems, no hurry (2007) is a reflection about his travels to Japan.
+Around the time Songs appeared, Lau was laid off from his factory job.
+He took a job as a greengrocer in Seattle’s International District, the city’s Asian American neighborhood.
+He kept that job for the next three decades.
+In 2000, he published his second monograph, Blues and Greens: A Produce Worker’s Journal, which is a poetic record of his experiences in Seattle.
+His most recent book of poems, no hurry (2007), is a reflection about his travels to Japan.
 Beginning in the late 1970s, Lau also became an active painter, developing a unique style that blended elements of Chinese calligraphy and the Northwest School.
 A retrospective of his work was shown at the Francine Seders Gallery in Seattle in 2012.

 Key Critical Works:

-Desoto, Hisaye Yamamoto.
-Rev. of Songs for Jadina.
-MELUS 10.4 (1983): 78-83.
+Desoto, H. Y. (1983).
+‘Rev. of Songs for Jadina.’
+MELUS 10 (4), 78–83.

-Dempster, Brian Komei.
-“Alan Chong Lau.”
-In Asian American Poets: A Bio-Biographical Critical Sourcebook, edited by Guiyou Huang.
-Westport, CT: Greenwood Press, 2002.
+Dempster, B. K. (2002) Alan Chong Lau.
+In: Guiyou H. (ed.)
+Asian American Poets: A Bio-Biographical Critical Sourcebook.
+Westport, CT: Greenwood Press.

-Kaneko, Lonny.
-“A Journey into Place, Race, and Spirit.”
-Amerasia Journal 6.2 (1979): 91-95.
+Kaneko, L. (1979) A Journey into Place, Race, and Spirit.
+Amerasia Journal 6 (2), 91–95.